doctrine-extensions/DoctrineExtensions/doc/annotations.md

 #### Nested Tree Strategy

+> [!WARNING]
+> This strategy is only usable with the Doctrine ORM

 ##### `@Gedmo\Mapping\Annotation\TreeRoot`

 The `TreeRoot` annotation is a property annotation used to identify the relationship for a tree object to its root node.
 This is an optional annotation for nested trees which improves performance and allows supporting multiple trees within a single table, and when used, the annotation must be defined on a many-to-one relationship.

-This annotation will use **integer** type field to specify the root of tree.
+This annotation will use an **integer** type field to specify the root of tree.
 This way updating tree will cost less because each root will act as separate tree.

 Optional Attributes:

-- **identifierMethod** - Allows specifying a a method on the related object to call to retrieve the identifier;
+- **identifierMethod** - Allows specifying a method on the related object to call to retrieve the identifier;
                          when not configured, the root property value will be used

 Example: